Canadian National Railway Mail Car

 are very useful for clarifying poor strikes on stamps and covers.

-Travelling Post Office Postmarks of Newfoundland and Labrador by Brian Stalker.
+ravelling Post Office Postmarks of Newfoundland & Labrador Compendium of Related Information by

 Because most official records for the Newfoundland Post Office were destroyed shortly

-after Confederation in 1949, it is not possible to create a definitive work, but this
+after Confederation in 1949, it is not possible to create a definitive work, but these two

 Links to useful RPO websites